 The key is to maintain a neutral, overhand position and avoid any flexion or extension of the wrist during the lift.
 Lock your elbows at your sides and only raise the weight three-quarters of the way up to really focus on the brachialis.
 Pause for a moment and lower back down.
 Shoot for three sets of 8 to 12 reps.

 2. Overhead Curls

 Using a lat pull-down or overhead cable, attach a straight bar and sit directly beneath the pulley.
 With a narrow grip, arms straight overhead and keeping your elbows pointing forward, curl your arms down so that your hands end up behind your head.
 Try getting three sets with 12 to 15 reps using perfect form.

-Exercise # 3 - Double Guns Cable Curls
+3. Double Cable Curls